NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 That is a lot $money for a speck of dust.

- On the other hand, perhaps you are stunned by the fact that the amount of energy I use in my house each day can actually be measured at all at 0.156 micro grams per day or 32.995 micro grams for the entire 64 day billing period.
-That is actually visible under a normal micoscope.
+ On the other hand, perhaps you are stunned by the fact that the amount of energy I use in my house each day can actually be measured in mass that is meaningfull at all -- at 0.156 micro grams per day or 32.995 micro grams for the entire 64 day billing period.
+This is actually visible under a normal micoscope, at the scale of a diatom.
+A little bit smaller than the width of a human hair but close.

+ My take away is that we are not just passing by this energy gradient, we are wading through and into it.

+ > Calculate the mass-energy of your own power bill and see what you get.
+You might be surprised.

 ``` plaintext
 You have: 823.73 kW hours